Academic Computing: Software Guidelines

 1. Student Laptop Software: Commercial Paid

-1. Senate Academic Policy and Planning, and Senate Undergraduate Studies Committee or Senate Graduate Studies Committee, then Senate
+1. Faculty Curriculum Committee, ICTG Project Assessment Group, Senate Undergraduate Studies Committee or Senate Graduate Studies Committee, Senate

-2. ICT Academic Working Group, ICT Governance Committee, Audit, Risk and Finance Committee, Board of Governors
+2. Audit, Finance and Risk Committee, Board of Governors

 2. Student Laptop Software: Free and Open Source & Commercial Free